 - Node8 and V8 JS Runtime Engine are both written in C which directly compiles the JS code into machine code, making it faster than other competitive scripting tools.

-- Fullstack Development- Node JS developers write JS scripts for the websever(backend) as well as the browser(frontend), you do not need to use another Serverside scripting tool hence making the communication simpler and faster.
+- Full stack Development- Node JS developers write JS scripts for the webserver(backend) as well as the browser(frontend), you do not need to use another Server-side scripting tool hence making the communication simpler and faster.

 - Since it is based on JS, it is easy to learn without having the developers having to put in extra efforts.